-- 12. It is eligible for recurrent funding from SFC: Colleges should refer to the Credit Guidance for 2019-20 for more details on eligibility for SFC funding. - 13.
+- 11. A course is eligible to receive support if all of the criteria set out in paragraphs 12 to 15 below apply: - It is eligible for recurrent funding from SFC: Colleges should refer to SFC's Credit Guidance for more details on eligibility for SFC funding.
+Current (2019-20) guidance is available on SFC's website.
+(2020-21 guidance will be published soon.) - 13.
 It is a non-advanced course or is of a level that does not qualify for support from SAAS: It should be noted that this can include some SCQF Level 7 courses that are not supported by SAAS, such as the full-time SVQ3 course. - 14.
 It progresses to or results in a qualification: A course that does not progress to such a qualification may be eligible, provided the course either: - (i) Lasts no more than the FTE of 18 weeks.
-OR - (ii)Falls under funding group 5 (previously dominant programme group 18).
-Colleges should refer to SFC's Credit Guidance for 2019-20.
+OR - (ii) Falls under funding group 5 (previously dominant programme group 18).
+Colleges should refer to SFC's Credit Guidance.